 Sign-in with external identity providers

 On the sign-up or sign-in page, Azure AD B2C presents a list of external identity providers the user can choose for sign-in.
-Once they select one of the external identity providers, they're taken (redirected) to the selected provider's website to complete the sign in process.
+Once they select one of the external identity providers, they're redirected to the selected provider's website to complete the sign in process.
 After the user successfully signs in, they're returned to Azure AD B2C for authentication of the account in your application.

 Identity experiences: user flows or custom policies

 In Azure AD B2C, you can define the business logic that users follow to gain access to your application.
-For example, you can determine the sequence of steps users follow when they sign in, sign up, edit a profile, or reset a password.
+For example, you can determine the sequence of steps users follow when they sign in, sign up, edit their profile, or reset a password.
 After completing the sequence, the user acquires a token and gains access to your application.

 In Azure AD B2C, there are two ways to provide identity user experiences:

 User flows - These are predefined, built-in, configurable policies that we provide so you can create sign-up, sign-in, and policy editing experiences in minutes.